 Things to consider include whether you plan on offering alcohol for your event or not.
 No matter what you choose, below are beverage suggestions for you to consider.

-Coffee and Tea: If you plan on this, set up an area with the appropriate cups, sugar, and creamer.
-Consider flavored creamers if you want to add a little something.
-You can also include a few hot chocolate packets for the kids!
+Coffee and Tea: Set up an area with the appropriate cups, sugar, and creamer.
+Consider flavored creamers or syrups if you want to add a little something special.
+You should also include a few hot chocolate packets for any child guests.

 Alcohol: Grab some champagne or prosecco and create a station for mimosas or Bellinis.
-You can also serve the Strawberry Vodka Prosecco cocktail.
+You should serve the Strawberry Vodka Prosecco cocktail.
+It’s perfect for a brunch.

 easter brunch buffet

 Other beverages: It’s brunch, so you must offer the basics like apple juice, orange juice, and cranberry juice.
 Both the orange and cranberry can be used for cocktails as well, so buy more.
-If you have little kids, you can add milk and chocolate syrup, so they can choose between regular milk or chocolate milk.
+If you do plan to have little kids at your event, you can add milk and chocolate syrup, so they can choose between regular or chocolate milk.

 Hosting Easter Brunch Should be Fun

-The only items you will need to cook up are the eggs, bacon, and sausage.
+If you choose, the only foods you need to cook up are the eggs, bacon, and sausage.

 Sure, you can be the one who bakes all of the muffins and slices all of the fruit, but you don’t have to!
+Not one of your guests is going to judge you if you served bakery muffins versus homemade muffins.
 The choice is yours to make.

 Happy Easter from my family to yours!
 I hope it’s a day filled with love and great memories!